* Knight shares plunge as CEO says firm seeking financing

 According to floor traders, Knight staff working on the NYSE's floor were in the dark as well.
 According to sources, algorithmic trading of this type is separate from regular trading at the company's Jersey City, New Jersey, headquarters.

 "The guys are down here on the floor so they were just as caught off guard because they were actually suffering some of the consequences of the failure of their own technology," said Ken Polcari, managing director at ICAP Equities in New York, who trades on the floor of the exchange.

 As the crisis unfolded, traders at Knight were fielding numerous calls and talking with officials in the firm's technology department, who confirmed that the problems were originating with Knight's software, and not with the NYSE.

 Knight's shares closed down 63 percent at $2.58 a share in NYSE trading on Thursday.
-In after-market trading the stock hit another all-time low, falling to $2.10, but moving back to $2.38 by early evening.
+In after-market trading the stock hit an all-time low, falling to around $2.10, but moving back to $2.38 by early evening.